-Continuing our series of global leadership interviews, we spoke to Daniel Joseph, Director and DACH Sector Head Technology & Digital at Morgan Philips about the current state of the tech market in Germany.
+Continuing our series of global leadership interviews, we spoke to Daniel Joseph, Director and DACH Sector Head Technology & Digital at Morgan Philips about the current state of the tech and digital market in Germany.

 Employing nearly one million people and estimated to be worth around €230bn or around 7% of GDP, the tech sector is an income generator for the German economy.
 Describing the major hiring trends, Daniel says, “If you take the overall picture, just like in many other countries, we’re looking at AI, data and IT security as the hot specialist tech areas in Germany.
 In terms of technical skills, software architects who are able to build platforms as a service (PaaS) or e-commerce infrastructure are in huge demand.”

 Although there are skill shortages in Austria and Switzerland – the two other German speaking countries that make up the DACH region – the need for talent is clearly vaster in Europe’s largest economy.
 Looking at the specific IT technical skills and experience sought by employers Daniel adds, “Open source programming languages such as Java are always in strong demand.
 Since the pandemic, cloud computing experience has also taken off, so knowledge of all the key platforms such as AWS, Microsoft Azure and Google Cloud are sought after.
 Experience of different databases within complex engineering processes is also highly asked for.”